itsmahbub/itsmahbub.github.io/_pages/experiences.md

 ***
 Responsibilities:
-- Developed source code generator using Java and Apache Velocity template engine, which ensured coherent structure and style of the codebases and enhanced development speed.
+- Developed a source code generator using Java and Apache Velocity, improving codebase consistency and development speed.
-- Worked on high-performant SMS server application utilizing SMPP protocol.
+- Contributed to the development of a high-performing SMS server application using the SMPP protocol.